aygyunk/bujik_hubot-/README.md

 ## Phrases

-Bujik will automatically respond to some phrases sent by any user.
+Bujik will automatically respond to some phrases sent by any user when being mentioned.

 #### get me a coffee
 Bujik doesn't get coffee.